LuckYuanZ/CountryRelationByUnVotes/Codebook.md

 'unres' 'yes' 'no' 'abstain' 'amend' 'para' 'importantvote' 'me' 'nu' 'di' 'hr' 'co' 'ec'
 ```

-Variables raw UNGA dataset

-rcid – roll call vote id RCID, can be matched with ICPSR id until 1985.
-Ids>9000 are the emergency special sessions not in the original ICPSR dataset.
+'me' 'nu' 'di' 'hr' 'co' 'ec'

+`date` - date of vote

+`year` - year of vote, derived from `date`, NOT using original dataset `year` column

+`rcid` - roll call vote id (RCID)

-Resid – New roll-call vote id, number is sequential within sessions (session + 3 digit sequential numve)
+`resid` - new roll call vote id, number is sequential within sessions (`session` + 3 digit sequential numve)

+`session` - UN Session (1-73): Note that sessions typically run from September-December but there are typically some votes that take place in the following year

-ccode- COW country code
+`ccode` - COW country code

-member- Is country a member of the United Nations?

-vote – Vote choice
+`Country` - three letter abbreviation of country names, provided by COW, NOT using original dataset `Country` column

+`Countryname` - country names in the original dataset, not unique for each country

+`CountrynameCOW` - country names provided by COW, unique for each country

+`vote` - vote choice of each country at each vote

     1 – Yes
     2 – Abstain
     3 – No
     8 – Absent
     9 – Not a member

-Country- three letter abbreviation, country name

-Countryname – UNGA session

-year- year of vote

-session- UN Session (1-73): Note that sessions typically run from September-December but there are typically some votes that take place in the following year.
-date – date of vote

-unres – UN Resolution number.
-This does not always correspond to the actual UN resolution number before 1985 due to inconsistencies in the original ICPSR data.
+`unres` - UN Resolution number

+`yes`, `no`, and `abstain` - total number of Yes, No, and Abstain in each vote (vote result)

-amend-  whether the vote was on an amendment
+`amend` - whether the vote was on an amendment

-para- whether the vote was on a paragraph rather than an entire resolution
+`para` - whether the vote was on a paragraph rather than an entire resolution

-short- short description
-descr – longer description
-important- Vote identified as important by U.S. State Department report Voting Practices in the United Nations.
-NOTE: not available for all years!!!!!
+`importantvote` - vote identified as important by U.S. State Department report Voting Practices in the United Nations. **NOTE: not available for all years**

 Issue codes: These are based on searches in descriptions.
-They have been subjected to a rudimentary visual check but they may not be 100% accurate,
+They have been subjected to a rudimentary visual check but they may not be 100% accurate

 ME: Votes relating to the Palestinian conflict (19%)
 NU: Votes relating to nuclear weapons and nuclear material (13%)
 DI: Votes relating to arms control and disarmament (16%)
 CO: Votes relating to colonialism (18%)
 HR: Votes relating to human rights (17%)
 EC: Votes relating to (economic) development (9%)